 You can crochet in a single color for a very long time and make many wonderful projects.
 However, one of the things that people love most about crochet is the beautiful colorwork that you can create with different shades of yarn.
 Because of that, you'll eventually reach a point when you want to learn how to change colors in crochet.
-It can be a bit intimidating at first but it's really a basic technique in crochet that you should learn as a beginner.
+It can be a bit intimidating at first, but it's really a basic technique in crochet that you should learn as a beginner.
 After learning it, you'll be able to do so much more with the craft, simply by working basic patterns in different colors.
-This tutorial teaches you how to change colors in the single crochet stitch; the information will apply to changing colors in other stitches as well.
+This tutorial teaches you how to change colors in the single crochet stitch; the directions also apply to changing colors in other stitches as well.

 Updated by Kathryn Vercillo

 You will notice in crochet patterns that colors are labeled with letters (A, B, C).
 They are labeled in the order that they appear in the pattern; so, the blue yarn might be Color A in one pattern and color B in another.
 Color A simply refers to the first color that you start with.